 Designers often tend to struggle with balancing functionality with aesthetics.
 Slimmer and more minimalist looking wallets are all the rage these days, but they come with a lot of compromises and not much room for anything.

 Before you get the perfect wallet to suit your needs, you will have to look into your current one and figure out how many cards, cash, and other items you carry daily.
-If you are a minimalist and only carry a few items, your choice of wallet will be different from someone who carries a lot of these.
+If you are a minimalist and only carry a few items, your choice of wallet will be different (think of a card holder) from someone who carries a lot of these.

 Also, there are wallets designed for special purposes.
-For example, if you are buying a travel wallet, it should have space for your passport and boarding passes and should be able to accommodate major international currencies.
+For example, if you are buying a travel wallets, it should have space for your passport and boarding passes and should be able to accommodate major international currencies.
+Similarly, zip wallets have special zip closure to protect your valuable items inside and are quite popular with both ladies & gents.

 #3 Size of Wallet